CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_index.md

 # XREPORT Project Overview

-Last updated: 2026-08-20
+Last updated: 2026-09-20

 This file is the root index for `assets/docs`.
 Read it first to find the narrowest topic file for the active question.

 ## How To Navigate

 1. Start with this file only.
+2. Read `project_status_ledger.md` before substantial implementation or validation work to understand current operational state, active issues, and validation debt.
-2. Identify the topic area that matches the task.
+3. Identify the topic area that matches the task.
-3. Open the smallest leaf file that covers the needed detail.
+4. Open the smallest leaf file that covers the needed detail.
-4. Open sibling files only when the task clearly crosses topic boundaries.
+5. Open sibling files only when the task clearly crosses topic boundaries.
-5. Do not read the entire tree unless the task explicitly requires broad context.
+6. Do not read the entire tree unless the task explicitly requires broad context.

 ## Naming Rules